Saurabh-SR/Resume_Reviewer-/README.md

 Feel free to fork the repository and submit pull requests.
 If you have any suggestions or bug fixes, please create an issue and we’ll try to resolve it ASAP.

 # Future Enhancements
-I am currently working on further enhancing the NLP tasks in this project, including better keyword extraction algorithms, improved text matching techniques, and incorporating machine learning models for more accurate job-resume analysis.
+I am currently working on further enhancing the NLP tasks in this project, including better keyword extraction algorithms, improved text matching techniques and incorporating machine learning models for more accurate job-resume analysis.